CloudDesk/asset-management-backend/PICKLIST_API_PRODUCTION_SUMMARY.md

 - `sortorder` - Sort direction for sortorder field: `ASC`, `DESC`, `asc`, or `desc` (default: ASC).
 Always used as the last sort column.
 Records with null sortorder will appear after sorted records.
 - `fieldnameOrder` - Sort direction for fieldname field: `ASC`, `DESC`, `asc`, or `desc` (optional).
 When provided, overrides default fieldname ASC ordering.
 Used in combination 2 and 3.
 - `objectOrder` - Sort direction for object field: `ASC`, `DESC`, `asc`, or `desc` (optional).
 When provided, enables combination 3: object first, then fieldname, then sortorder.
+- `groupByFieldname` - Group records by fieldname first: `true`, `false`, `1`, or `0` (optional).
+When enabled, records are grouped by `fieldname` (ASC) first, then the sorting combination is applied.
+This ensures all records with the same fieldname are grouped together before applying other sorting.

+**Grouping with Sorting:**

+When `groupByFieldname=true` is provided, records are first grouped by `fieldname` (ASC), then the sorting combination is applied.
+The `fieldname` column is automatically removed from the combination to avoid duplication.

 **Sorting Combinations - Quick Reference:**